delineateio/ngrok-example/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.

-### Local Setup

 This repo follows the principle of minimal manual setup of the local development environment.
 A `task` target has been provided for simplicity ```task init```, the `taskfile.yaml` file can be inspected for more details.

 <!-- USAGE EXAMPLES -->
 ## Usage Examples

-### Auth Token
+### Auth Token for `ngrok`

 To use `ngrok` you must have a valid authentication token.
-If you need to create an account you can follow the simple sign up steps at [ngrok.com/signup](https://dashboard.ngrok.com/signup).
+If you need to create an account get an auth token you should follow the simple sign up steps at [ngrok.com/signup](https://dashboard.ngrok.com/signup).

 Once you have a token it must be added to `.env` using `NGROK_AUTH_TOKEN=[YOUR TOKEN]`.

 ### Standard Examples

-To use the following examples you must first start the simple n on-production web server using `task example:web`, which starts on port `8000`
+To use the following examples you must first start the simple non-production web server using `task example:web` command, this will start serving a "hello, world!" website on `http://localhost:8000`.

+For the `domain` & `oauth` examples you will need to register custom domain on the `ngrok` edge platform follow the instructions at [ngrok domains](https://dashboard.ngrok.com/cloud-edge/domains), as part of this it will be necessary to to setup DNS entries in your domain registrar.

+Once this is running you can use the following commands to start an `ngrok` tunnel.

 | Example | Task | Description |
 | --- | --- | --- |